 We will only share audio recordings from your devices with third-party apps and services that work with our devices if you or a member of your home explicitly gives us permission.

 How can I review and delete my stored audio recordings?

-Are my Assistant voice queries used to inform ad personalisation?
+Are my Assistant voice queries used to inform ad personalization?

-We keep your audio recordings separate from advertising and don’t use them for ad personalisation – but when you interact with your Assistant by voice, we may use the text of those interactions to inform your interests for ad personalisation.
-You can always review your Google settings to control the ads that you see, including opting out of ad personalisation completely.
+We keep your audio recordings separate from advertising and don’t use them for ad personalization – but when you interact with your Assistant by voice, we may use the text of those interactions to inform your interests for ad personalization.
+You can always review your Google settings to control the ads you see, including opting out of ad personalization completely.
 Learn more about Google Assistant and the choices available to you here.

 Are there times when audio recordings are sent to Google without a visual indicator?

-Some of our devices include sensors that detect information about your home’s environment and what’s happening in it, such as motion, whether or not someone is at home, ambient light, temperature and humidity.
-These sensors serve a variety of purposes, such as helping your home take better care of you – like when your Nest Learning Thermostat, where available, turns itself down when you’re away – and helping us make your devices and services better.
+Some of our devices include sensors that detect information about your home’s environment and what’s happening in it, such as motion, whether or not someone is home, ambient light, temperature, and humidity.
+These sensors serve a variety of purposes, such as helping your home take better care of you – like when your Nest Learning Thermostat turns itself down when you’re away – and helping us make your devices and services better.

 For all our connected home devices with these environmental and activity sensors, we commit to you:

 We’ll help you understand how the sensor readings collected from your home environment are used in our devices and services.
 That’s why we’ve published this guide to sensors in our devices.